 The main struggle in our movie is not with the UK contending against the menace of the all conquering Nazis as it is with the UK facing its own demons: the people who wished to negotiate and appease the Nazis.
 We should be able to relate to them: they were not, necessarily, Nazi sympathisers; they were people who remembered all too well the cost of The Great War.
 According to Darkest Hour, they almost won the day.
 But Churchill saved it, with a little help from his friends, king, and country.

 Darkest Hour takes some liberties with historical truths (for example, it has Churchill mingling with the commoners, including a black person, on an underground train as a key pivotal scene in which Churchill makes his mind up to fight).
 Which is where my biggest problem with the movie lies, its portrayal of Churchill as an almost perfect person barring his drinking habits.
-Well, he wasn’t; sure, he did many great things in the war against Nazism, but he was also responsible for many atrocities.
-These receive only an afterthought.
+Well, he wasn’t; sure, he did many great things in the war against Nazism, but he was also responsible for many atrocities and initiatives in the field (check out this fine example, revealed only recently).
+These receive only an afterthought in our movie.
 In doing so, Darkest Hour steps into the realm of propaganda.

 Acting wise, there is no denying Gary Oldman does an excellent job, yet there is no denying I found it hard to attach myself to the character he portrayed underneath all that makeup.
 I won’t argue whether he deserves his Academy Award for this role or not (I can offer numerous other movies where he fully deserves all accolades); I just don’t think, the way the Academy seems to, that being covered in extra layers of makeup is a precondition for acquiring the award.

 As films go, Darkest Hour is a fine drama.
 I, however, have a big problem with the way rough edges have been rounded in order to generate a favourable image for the person that we, with the privilege of hindsight, know to be the winner of that particular fight.